The lifespan of an air conditioner depends on various factors.

 Grinding, clunking and other kinds of noises often indicate that there is something wrong with your air conditioner.

-You may wish to check what the problem might be by calling an HVAC specialist.
+You may wish to check what the problem might be by calling an HVAC specialist to carry out an air conditioner repair.

 If the noises are rather loud or seem excessive, chances are that there is something wrong with the motor, the fans or blowers.